 Today, we think that would have been preferable.
 Why not just lose the south and create a free union with the states that were left?
 It would have been better.
 But in reality, if the southern states had seceded in 1787, the likelihood of the remaining states banding together was small.
 We’ve seen that the states had only the loosest ties with each other, and almost no loyalty to each other.
-If some left, others would go, too, unable to resist the lure of sovereignty.
+If some left, others would go, too, unable to resist the lure of individual sovereignty.
 Americans at the time knew this.

 The Constitution sums up the achievements of the Founding Generation, both the men in the paintings and the people at large.
 No people had ever formed a working government based on natural rights before.
 Hammering out ways to guaranty fair representation to the government, prevent government tyranny, and protect individual rights was blood, sweat, and tears difficult.
 Ending slavery, so insidiously entwined in southern American life and northern American commerce, “was a challenge on the same gigantic scale as these achievements.”
 [Ellis 108] It was not done in one generation, not even a generation so remarkable as the Founding Generation.
 But the wheels were set in motion.
 A person born in 1787 could live to see the Civil War fought, and slavery ended; the span of one long life was all it took to finally make good on the Constitution’s promise of liberty and equality.